-At times, its own identity has been obscured by name changes.
-At one time it was renamed simply the “Police and Citizens Brass Band”.
+At times, the band’s identity has been obscured by name changes – at one time it was renamed simply the “Police and Citizens Brass Band”.
 Amongst its personas, between the words “Waratah” and “Brass Band” have been fitted “-Mayfield and RSL”; “Town”; “Municipal”; “Citizens and District”; and “Prize”.
 The name changed but the organization did not falter.

 Waratah has engendered much loyalty over the years.
 Of special note is Wallace (Wall) Jory who spent 49 of his 61 banding years with Waratah, including service as deputy bandmaster.
 His brother William had also been bandmaster.